d12frosted/elpa-mirror/gnu/auctex-readme.txt

      (load "preview-latex.el" nil t t)

-If you still don't get a "Preview" menu in LaTeX mode in spite of AUCTeX showing its "Command", your installation is broken.
-One possible cause are duplicate Lisp files that might be detectable with 'M-x list-load-path-shadows <RET>'.
+If you still don’t get a “Preview” menu in LaTeX mode in spite of AUCTeX showing its “Command”, your installation is broken.
+One possible cause are duplicate Lisp files that might be detectable with ‘M-x list-load-path-shadows <RET>’.

 3 Getting started
 *****************

 Once activated, preview-latex and its documentation will be accessible via its menus (note that preview-latex requires AUCTeX to be loaded).
-When you have loaded a LaTeX document (a sample document 'circ.tex' is included in the distribution, but most documents including math and/or figures should do), you can use its menu or 'C-c C-p C-d' (for 'Preview/Document').
+When you have loaded a LaTeX document (a sample document ‘circ.tex’ is included in the distribution, but most documents including math and/or figures should do), you can use its menu or ‘C-c C-p C-d’ (for ‘Preview/Document’).
 Previews will now be generated for various objects in your document.
-You can use the time to take a short look at the other menu entries and key bindings in the 'Preview' menu.
-You'll see the previewed objects change into a roadworks sign when preview-latex has determined just what it is going to preview.
+You can use the time to take a short look at the other menu entries and key bindings in the ‘Preview’ menu.
+You’ll see the previewed objects change into a roadworks sign when preview-latex has determined just what it is going to preview.
 Note that you can freely navigate the buffer while this is going on.
 When the process is